kmjax/users-du-php/README.md

 - [x] c) Add UPDATE capability using an update button
 - [x] d) Display additional fields to update the data
 - [x] e) Add Update Confirm/Cancel buttons to process the update
-- [ ] f) Display a success (or cancelled) messages
+- [x] f) Display a success (or cancelled) messages
 - [ ] g) Sanitize strings (first/last name)
 - [ ] h) Sanitize email
 - [ ] i) Encrypt the password before storing it in the database

 #### STATUS

-50% Completed.
-A user's information can now be updated.
-Fields are displayed to make the edits along with buttons to confirm or cancel the updates.
+65% Completed.
+Various messages for insert, delete, update, and update cancellation are displayed on the screen.
+In addition, when the form is in "update" mode, the update fields are displayed instead of the create user fields.

 See checklist above for status of each project objective.